United Kingdom : Safety by City

 Muggers in Birmingham usually operate in groups of two or three, where one asks you a question (to see if you are local, while the others move in behind you so they can force you to the ground.

-There are some parts of Birmingham that feel safer than other parts because they’re more prosperous.
+Some parts of Birmingham feel safer than other parts because they’re more prosperous.

 Some notable safe areas are Solihull, parts of Sutton Coldfield and Barnt Green.

-- Weather - Birmingham has a warm and temperate climate, characterized by mild summers (from June to August) and cold winters (November to March).
-The best time to travel to Birmingham is March and the period between November and December.
+Birmingham has a warm and temperate climate, characterized by mild summers (from June to August) and cold winters (November to March).
+The best time to travel to Birmingham in March and the period between November and December.

-- Airports - Birmingham Airport is an international airport in the United Kingdom.
-It is located 13 km east-southeast of the Birmingham city centre.
+Birmingham Airport is an international airport in the United Kingdom.
+It is located 13 km east-southeast of the Birmingham city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Birmingham, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Birmingham, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Birmingham Weather Averages (Temperatures)